takahasd/quiz/README.md

 # quiz
-repository for the quizlet section of Project B
+repository for the quizlet section of Project B group 12